-Kettlebell – We recommend a 16-24KG kettlebell for men and a 8-16KG Kettlebell for women.
+We recommend a 16-24KG kettlebell for men and a 8-16KG Kettlebell for women.
 A note from Brad McLeod – “I just bought a 53 lb Ader Kettlebell and love it.
 It is just the thing I needed for my home garage gym.
-Now I can bust out workouts like Helen and have the right gear for the workout. for the kettle bells – here is what you want to keep an eye out for is the Casting Seam – A cheap kettle bell will have a casting seam that is visible and will tear up your hands.
+Now I can bust out workouts like Helen and have the right gear for the workout. for the kettle bells – here is what you want to keep an eye out for is the casting seam – A cheap kettle bell will have a casting seam that is visible and will tear up your hands.
 You also want to make sure you can handle the grip size.
 Some heavier bells on the cheaper size have up to a 2 inch thick handle, which really taxes your forearms.
 Be aware of this.

 Finish of bell – The hammer tone painted bells with baked on paint are the best.
 The epoxy coated bells will chip and you will be sweeping up the pieces off the floor of your gym.
 We have a set of the Ader Kettlebellsin our gym and really like these bells.
 These have the right feel and are indestructible.

 The Dynamax medicine balls has been number one for years.
 Here are some things to consider: Fight Gone Bad sizing – 20 & 14LB Dynamax Medicine Balls are the sizes used for the CrossFit RX workouts.
 For gym use we recommend purchasing lighter med balls for mixed use.
 If you are a serious athlete, you should get a 25lb+ ball, so when you Rx a workout with a 20lb ball, it feels feather light.